Welcome to today's edition of the Rush 24-7 podcast.

 We're loaded, as you can imagine.

-Look how quickly it got up to 484 supporters.
+Look how quickly it got up to 484 supporters and they pulled it.

-Even if it's a hoax, it wouldn't surprise anybody if it's legit.
+It wouldn't surprise anybody if it's legit.

 The podium where I spoke is very close to where they've constructed the stage.

-The 747 came into service during his, I think the last two years of his term.
+The 747 came into service during his, I think, the last two years of his term.

 Reagan exclusively flew the 707.

-It's the most amazing site.
+It's the most amazing sight.

-These people are going to be standing right in front of it, and the words United States of America above the windows is what you see.
+And the words United States of America above the windows is what you see.

 It's the most, it really is a dynamic place, the Reagan Library.